 Now click on the Setup tab, present on the left sidebar, to edit the form name.
 Here you’ll find a text box with the duplicate WordPress form name.
 Change the name as per your wish and then click on Save.

 If you want to add a new field, click on the Fields tab and then drag a new field from the left panel to your form.
 You can also rearrange or edit the form fields by clicking on them.

-Finally, go to Settings » General to change the form description and submit button text.
+Finally, go to the Settings tab.
+Here you can change the form description and submit button text in the General section.
 You can also enable anti-spam protection to prevent spam submissions in the Spam Protection and Security section.

 If you want to create GDPR compliant form, then check both the Disable storing entry information in WordPress and disable storing user details (IP address and user agent) options.

 Step 3: Add Your Duplicate WordPress Form to Your Site

 Once you’ve created and customized your form, you need to add it to your website.